Some people are born without a spleen or need to have it removed because of disease or injury.

 If you go trekking or camping regularly, you may be at risk of babesiosis, which is a rare disease transmitted by ticks.
 Try to avoid tick bites by wearing clothes that cover your skin, particularly long trousers.
 If you become ill, get medical advice straight away.

 Healthcare professionals will mark your health records to show that you don't have a working spleen.
-However, always remember to tell any medical professionals that you consult, including your dentist.
+However, always remember to tell any medical professionals that you see, including your dentist.

 Carry medical ID

 It's a good idea to carry or wear some medical ID.
 For example: